zxzhaoeric/Semi-InstruSeg/README.md

 * The Code contains two parts: motion learning (motion prediction and motion compensation) and semi-supervised segmentation.

+### Data Preparation
+* We use the dataset from [MICCAI 2017 Endoscopic vision challenge](https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/).

+* Please follow the data preprocessing steps in this [repository](https://github.com/keyuncheng/MF-TAPNet).

 ### Setup & Usage for the Code

 1. Check dependencies: